Skip to main content

 Choral Awards Scheme Letter to Undergraduate Offer Holders

-Please note the Choral Awards application deadline is 15 February 2024.
+Please note the Choral Awards application deadline is 15 February 2025.

 You can, however, contact me at any time between now and when you arrive to talk about the possibility of your joining us, although I'd love to hear from you sooner rather than later!

-In addition to Radio broadcasts (our most recent one being on BBC Radio 4 in December 2021 - you can hear part of it here: Whence is that Goodly Fragrance...? arr.
-George Taylor - YouTube) we have made a CD recording each year.
-These are released internationally to great critical acclaim; our most recent recordings have reached the Top Ten of the worldwide classical charts and have been nominated for an International Classical Music Award.
+In addition to Radio broadcasts (our most recent one being Choral Evensong on BBC Radio 3 on 29 December 2024), we have made a commercial CD recording each year.
+These are released internationally to great critical acclaim; our most recent recording reached the Top Ten of the worldwide classical charts in April 2024 and were nominated for an International Classical Music Award in 2021.
 In January 2023, BBC Radio 3 broadcast an hour-long retrospective of our recordings and the Millenium of Music Radio show is broadcasting a series on each of our recordings in the USA, reaching over 150 networks.
-You can listen to the full recordings here: https://toccataclassics.com/?s=Girton
+You can listen to the full recordings here: TOCCATA Classics - Girton

-The choir sings two (occasionally three) services per week but the workload is divided so that the average time commitment is five hours per week (with an occasional maximum of seven).
+The choir sings two (occasionally three) services per week, but the workload is divided so that the average time commitment is five hours per week (with an occasional maximum of seven).
 There are around twenty-four singers in the choir each year and our social ethos is strong, relaxed, and friendly.
 You can learn about what we do on a week-by-week basis through our pages on Facebook (The Chapel Choir of Girton College, Cambridge - UK) and Instagram (girtoncollegechoir), and our recordings can be heard on YouTube, Spotify, iTunes, etc.

-Please do feel free to contact me at any time (gw377@cam.ac.uk), and do let me know if you’d like to meet online at any point to arrange an informal chat about singing in the choir.
+Please feel free to contact me at any time (gw377@cam.ac.uk), and do let me know if you’d like to meet online at any point to arrange an informal chat about singing in the choir.

 I'll look forward to hearing from you!